byLemonhaze/byLemonhaze/README.md

 # Lemonhaze

-Artist & builder working at the intersection of Bitcoin, generative systems, and interface design.
+Artist & AI-Native builder working at the intersection of finen art, Bitcoin, generative systems, and interface design.

-$500K+ in cumulative art sales.
 Works inscribed on Bitcoin.
 Sotheby's Contemporary Discoveries 2025.

 ---